Vignesh6236/PassVault/README.md

 # PassVault 🔒

 **PassVault** is a responsive, mobile-friendly password management application designed to store and organize your credentials, including passwords, usernames, and website URLs.
-Built with React, Express, MongoDB, and Node.js, PassVault offers a smooth and intuitive experience for managing your data.
+Built with React, Express, MongoDB, Node.js, and Tailwind CSS, PassVault offers a smooth and intuitive experience for managing your data.

 ## Table of Contents